 5. Value for money

-Peer reviewed applications are considered finally at the scientific advisory board meeting where funding recommendations are made to the board of trustees who will make a final decision.
+Peer reviewed applications are reviewed at the scientific advisory board meeting where funding recommendations are made to the board of trustees who will make a final decision.